 To interpret the Ichimoku cloud, you must remember that it’ll give you limited information on market trends.
-You need to supplement this information with robust technical and fundamental analysis before opening a position.
+You need to supplement this information with robust technical analysis and fundamental analysis before opening a position.

-First – the cloud.
+Firstly, the cloud.
 The Ichimoku cloud itself will appear red when the market price is in a downtrend and green when it’s in an uptrend.

 Secondly, you can use the base line to determine price momentum in the short term.
 A crossover of the Tenkan Sen (conversion line) above the Kijun Sen (base line) shows that the momentum of the price level is increasing.
-When the Tenkan Sen is above the Kijun Sen, it’s indicative of a buy signal.
+When the Tenkan Sen is above the Kijun Sen, it’s an indicator of a buy signal.
 When it’s the other way around, it’s a possible sell signal.

-When the Chikou Span – which indicates market sentiment – shows a decline in the price of the asset, it shows that the market is bearish.
+When the Chikou Span – which indicates market sentiment – shows a decline in the price of the asset, it indicates that the market is bearish.
 The opposite is true when the span is above the market price.

 The Ichimoku cloud can be used in combination with other technical indicators such as the relative strength index (RSI).
-The RSI will help you to identify the momentum of the market price.
+The RSI will help you identify the momentum of the market price.
 It’ll also help you identify overbought and oversold levels, and financial market signals that have divergence or hidden divergence.

-Formulas of the Ichimoku cloud
+Formulas of the Ichimoku Cloud

-There are several formulas used to calculate the Ichimoku cloud, one for each line presented by the indicator.
+There are several formulas used to calculate the Ichimoku Cloud, one for each line presented by the indicator.

-Tenkan Sen =(Highest high+lowest low)/2 (for the past 9 periods)
+Tenkan Sen = (Highest high+lowest low)/2 (for the past 9 periods)

-Kijun Sen =(Highest high+lowest low)/2 (for the past 26 periods)
+Kijun Sen = (Highest high+lowest low)/2 (for the past 26 periods)

 Chikou span = Most current closing price (for the last 26 periods)

-Senkou Span A =(Tenkan line+Kijun line)/2 (plotted 26 periods ahead)
+Senkou Span A = (Tenkan line+Kijun line)/2 (plotted 26 periods ahead)

-Senkou span B =(Highest high+lowest low)/2 (for the past 52 periods,plotted 26 periods ahead)
+Senkou span B = (Highest high+lowest low)/2 (for the past 52 periods,plotted 26 periods ahead)

 How to trade with the Ichimoku cloud